impress/impress.js/src/plugins/rel/README.md

 If not set, the `data-rel-position` attribute will be inherited from previous slide.
 So we only need to set it at the first slide, then all done.

-Becuase the rotation is complicated, to avoid confusion, we don't want to mixing absolute rotation and relative rotation.
-If any of `data-rotate-x`/`y`/`z` is set, all `data-re-rotate-*` is disabled.

-To avoid the boring need to set most `data-rel-*` to zero, but set only one or two ones, we introduce a `data-rel-clear` attribute.
+To avoid the boring need to set most `data-rel-*` to zero, but set only one or two ones, we introduce a `data-rel-reset` attribute.
 Once set, all `data-rel-*` attrbutes will NOT inherited from previous slide, but the `data-rel-position` will still be inherit.
+If `data-rel-reset` has a value of `"all"`, `data-rotation-*` will not inherit from previous slide too.
+The `data-rel-reset="all"` is suitable to be applied to the first slide of a group of slides, to avoid being affected by previous slide.

 IMPORTANT: Incompatible change
 ------------------------------